This glass jug holds some mighty tasty

 You can use Original Moonshine in any cocktail, but we enjoy ours Clampett-style: neat from the jug.
 Yes, we’ve even taken a swig from the jug—while wearing Armani, not overalls.
 Welcome to the new age of moonshine.

 Original Moonshine makes a memorable gift for about $35.00.
-Check Moonshine.com for a retailer near you.
-It can also be purchased online.
+It can be purchased online.